kashifsoofi/kashifsoofi.github.io/_posts/2019-08-17-rsa-signing-in-csharp-using-microsoft-cryptography.md

 Sample class library implementing RSA signing using Microsoft's Cryptography Library

 ## Introduction
-**RSA (Rivest–Shamir–Adleman)** is a public-key cryptostystems.
+**RSA (Rivest–Shamir–Adleman)** is a public-key cryptosystem.
 In such a cryptosystem, a pair of keys is used often called private and public key pair.

 Public key cryptosystems are used for 2 major use cases
-# Encryption
+1. Encryption
-# Verification
+2. Verification

-Focus of this article is verification.
+Focus of this article is signing/verification.
 With a public key cryptosystem, private key is always kept secure by the owner and public key is publically accessible.
 Process of verification involves signing of data with a private key that can be verified using associated public key.
 Signing is always done with a private key that is only accessible by owner.
 Verification is done using a public key accessible by any member of the public.
 Anybody can use it (public key) to verify a data signature, if successful meaning it is genuinely coming from the owner of the private key.

 ## RSA In .NET Core
 [RSA](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.rsa?view=netcore-2.2) represents the abstract base class from which all implementations of RSA mush inherit. .NET provides following implementations of RSA at the time of writing.